 The majority of first time African hunters on a budget will end up in Namibia or South Africa.
 You will struggle to find a property in South Africa or Namibia with no fences.

-The properties will either be high fenced or low fenced.
+Hunting properties are high fenced or low fenced.

 Areas that do not have high fences but four-foot barbed wire fences.